-The great Flemish artist Peter Paul Rubens was born on June 28, 1577, in Siegen, Germany; his family moved to Antwerp when he was 10 years old.
-Well educated and worldly, he lived a remarkable life as an enormously successful painter, diplomat, and linguist, traveling frequently in Europe and receiving prominent art commissions from royal patrons and the Catholic Church.
+The great Flemish artist Peter Paul Rubens (Flemish, 1577–1640) lived a remarkable life as an enormously successful painter, diplomat, and linguist, traveling frequently in Europe and receiving prominent art commissions from royal patrons and the Catholic Church.
 His self-portrait (below) in The Met collection, painted about 1635, shows the urbane, accomplished artist with his young second wife and their son.

 Renowned for his exuberant compositions in the Baroque style, Rubens created works with historical, allegorical, and mythological themes as well as portraits and landscapes.
 The Met houses many examples of the master’s output, including oil paintings, drawings, and engravings.
-Here we celebrate his portrayals of Venus, whom he depicted with great skill and affection.
+Here we celebrate his portrayals of Venus—whom he depicted with great skill and affection—the inspiration behind one of our most exciting new jewelry collections.

 The theme appears in multiple works by Rubens, found in art collections around the world.
 Venus and Cupid (Thyssen-Bornemisza Collection, Madrid) was painted about 1606–1611.
 The artist copied it from an oil by Titian, which is confirmed by her jewelry: both the pearl bracelet and finger ring appeared in Titian’s original work.
 The seductive goddess is wrapped in luxurious fabrics as her son, the boyish god Cupid, holds a mirror up to her gaze, in a scene executed with beauty and subtlety.